aryan-zargar/GumMan/README.md

 ! yeah you will probably say its not worth it but believe me it only 1.5Mg so what are ya saying huh ? download it and play (and rage quit:)))
-\n

   Source code in the case you wanted : https://github.com/aryan-zargar/GumMan-Code